 Following the occurrence of a Relevant Event, Bondholders may require the Issuer to redeem their Bonds.
 See "Terms and Conditions of the Bonds - Redemption and Purchase - Redemption for Relevant Event".
 The Bondholders may also require the Issuer to redeem their Bonds at the Put Option Settlement Date.
+See "Term and Conditions of the Bonds - Redemption and Purchase - Redemption at the Option of Bondholders".
 The source of funds for any such redemption would be the Group's available cash or third-party financing.
 However, there is no assurance that the Issuer or the Guarantor would have sufficient funds at that time to make the required redemption of the Bonds.
 In addition, agreements to which the Guarantor is a party at that time may restrict or prohibit such a payment.